Lab 1.3 – How do you know exactly where you are on Earth?

 We use our cell phones or our car’s navigation system for directions to an address, but how does the phone know its location?
 What if we are out on the ocean where there are no roads or street signs, how do oceanographers know where we are on the vast blue ocean with no land in sight?
 Global positioning systems, otherwise known as GPS, are used to find locations on Earth from satellites.
 Multiple satellites are used to triangulate our position using a grid system overlaid onto the surface of the Earth called Latitude and Longitude.

-Figure 1.3.1 Latutude and longitude tutorial.
-Select the ⊕ sign for the tutorials.
+Tutorial: Latutude and longitude.
+Select the ⊕ sign for information.

 Latitude lines start at the equator or 0 degrees (°) latitude.
 Latitude lines run east and west, parallel to the equator, and are measured in degrees north or south of the equator to 90° at the North or South poles.
 Latitude lines are equidistant from one another.
 One degree of latitude is divided into 60 minutes (‘).
 A minute of latitude is 1.15 miles or 1 nautical mile.
 One minute of latitude is further divided into 60 seconds (”).
 We represent latitude in degrees, minutes and seconds, with the direction of North (+) or South (-); for example: 27° 12’ 28” N. Degrees north are referred to as the northern hemisphere, while degrees south are the southern hemisphere.
 We also divide the earth based on climate into tropics (0-23.5 degrees N or S), Subtropics 23.5 – 30 degrees N or S), temperate (30-60 degrees N or S) and polar areas (60-90 degrees N or S).
 While these are not exact cutoff latitudes, they may vary by 5-10 degrees, they provide a relative visual for climate zones that are important to biological, physical and chemical oceanography.